icctvcloud/nextguard/install.en.md

 ## Get the software

-ubunutu/centos,In a directory with plenty of free space on the hard disk, run as root in a terminal window:
+ubunutu/centos/window,In a directory with plenty of free space on the hard disk, run as root in a terminal window:

  	git clone https://github.com/icctvcloud/nextguard.git

 ## docker
 The NextGuard system runs in docker mode, so you need to install the docker support environment.
 Enter the nextguard directory

-	ubunutu ，run as root in a terminal window docker_ubuntu_install.sh
+ubunutu ，run as root in a terminal window

+	docker_ubuntu_install.sh

-	centos ，run as root in a terminal window docker_centos_install.sh
+centos ，run as root in a terminal window

+	docker_centos_install.sh

+window，need install docker desktop

 ## initialize